When to visit

 800 Boylston Street / 617-236-3100

 This bustling public square was named in honour of celebrated American portrait painter John Singleton Copley, a bronze statue of whom can be found there.
 The square features several marvels of American architecture including Trinity Church , the Public Library and cultural institutions like the Museum of Fine Arts .
-If you visit on a Tuesday or Friday between mid-May and mid-November, you will have the chance to see the famous Farmer's Market, Boston's biggest and busiest farmers market where many local farmers come to offer a vibrant selection of fresh produce.
+If you visit on a Tuesday or Friday between mid-May and mid-November, you will have the chance to see the famous Copley Square Farmer's Market, Boston's biggest and busiest farmers market where many local farmers come to offer a vibrant selection of fresh produce.

 Between Boylston and Dartmouth Streets and St-James Avenue

 Located in Copley Square, this magnificent neo-Roman style church was designed by architect Henry Hobson Richardson and built in 1877.
 If you would like to visit this masterpiece, admission is $10 per adult, $8 for students and seniors and free for children aged 12 and under.
-Open Tuesday-Saturday from 10 a.m. to 4:30 p.m. and Sunday from 12:15 p.m. to 4:30 p.m.
+Open Wednesday-Saturday from 10 a.m. to 4:30 p.m. and Sunday from 12:15 p.m. to 4:30 p.m.

 206 Clarendon Street / 617-536-0944